by Starsky Hutch 76

 “Amazing,” Ra’s al Ghul said.
 “You have broken the secrets of the ancient alchemists and can turn lead and other common elements into gold.
 You could have wealth beyond imagining.”

 “I already have wealth,” Kobra/Luthor said.
 “What I want is revenge.
 With this process, using our kryptonite and what is left in Metropolis, Superman’s city shall become his tomb.
 Every brick, every rock, every living being shall be transformed!”
 He slammed his fist into his other open hand for emphasis.
-“In every respect, it shall become a kryptonite city.
+“In every respect, it shall become a Kryptonite City.
 If he’s lucky, his invulnerability won’t protect him, and he’ll die a quick-though-very-painful death.
 Otherwise, he’ll die slowly and agonizingly, which I would prefer.”

 Ra’s al Ghul looked intrigued.
 “Such hatred.
 Assuredly, Superman has thwarted your plans before, but no more than Batman or other members of the cape-wearing community.
 Why this sudden vitriol for the Man of Steel?
 It puzzles me.
-You have this amazing invention, and you should choose to use it in this manner — for the destruction of one man — when it could be used for wealth and power, which has always been the goal of the Kobra Cult.”
+You have this amazing invention, and you should choose to use it in this manner — for the destruction of one man — when it could be used for wealth and power, which has always been the goal of the Cobra Cult.”
 He leaned forward and eyed Kobra/Luthor warily.
 “Tell me, what is it you are hiding beneath that scaly cowl of yours?”

-The real Kobra floated in the seemingly endless void Lex Luthor had named the L-zone in honor of himself.
-It was a void outside of time and space, much like the phantom zone.
-And like the phantom zone, it was a prison that would last for all eternity to those unfortunate enough to be sent there.
+The real Kobra floated in the seemingly endless void Lex Luthor had named the L-Zone in honor of himself.
+It was a void outside of time and space, much like the Phantom Zone.
+And like the Phantom Zone, it was a prison that would last for all eternity to those unfortunate enough to be sent there.